loeeeee/amplify-api-probe/README.md

 The Amplify API provides a single, authoritative interface for model discovery, conversational AI, assistant lifecycle management, file storage and tagging, retrieval-augmented search, and state sharing.

-**✅ Validated Endpoints:** This documentation covers **13 working endpoints** that have been thoroughly tested and validated through comprehensive API analysis.
+**✅ Validated Endpoints:** This documentation covers **20 working endpoints** that have been thoroughly tested and validated through comprehensive API analysis with enhanced probe script capabilities.

 ## Table of Contents